ProMahmudul/ProMahmudul/README.md

 ### Talking About Personal Stuffs:

-- 🛠 &nbsp; I’m currently working with Laravel and WordPress.
+- 🛠 &nbsp; I’m currently working with Laravel and React.
-- 🚀 &nbsp; I’m currently learning everything 🤣
+- 🚀 &nbsp; I’m currently learning Blockchain.
 - 💬 &nbsp; Ask me about anything!
 I am happy to help.
 - 👾 &nbsp; Fun fact: Equal is Not Always Equal in Javascript.
 - 📫 &nbsp; How to reach me: mahmudul.coder@gmail.com.